plone/volto/docs/source/recipes/widget.md

 )
 ```

 It is recommended to define the vocabulary as a named `StaticCatalogVocabulary` with the field/relation name as its name.
-This allowes the relations control panel to respect the defined restrictions to potential relation targets.
+This allows the {guilabel}`relations` control panel to respect the defined restrictions to potential relation targets.

 {file}`vocabularies.py`
 ```python